 The COVID-19 pandemic has caused much human suffering, but it has also spurred significant scientific and technological advancements, including the speedy creation of vaccines and the widespread use of telemedicine.

-Additionally, we know that healthcare can and must be better in preparedness for future threats to modern medicine and the next pandemic.
-But how can the government and healthcare system be better in preparedness for the upcoming pandemic?
+Additionally, we know that healthcare can and must be better prepared for future threats to modern medicine and the next pandemic.
+But how can the government and healthcare system be better prepared for the upcoming pandemic?

-"The prepare for the next pandemic" is such a terrifying phrase.
-It comes in no warning, as we have witnessed over the past three years.
-Nevertheless, in prevention to the next pandemic, one must put in much effort.
+"Prepare for the next pandemic" is a terrifying phrase.
+As we have witnessed over the past three years, it comes without warning.
+Nevertheless, we must make every effort to prevent the next pandemic.

 Pandemics are significantly less expensive to prevent than to control.
-We need long-term political and financial support and, continuous and financial support and commitment, and good health sector governance.
+We need long-term political and financial support, continuous financial support and commitment, and good health sector governance.

-Below are strategies to help the world get a head start on global response and stop the next infectious disease outbreaks or epidemic from turning into a pandemic.
+Below are strategies to help the world prepare for a global response and prevent the next infectious disease outbreak or epidemic from becoming a pandemic.

 1. Sufficient funding for public health.